 My co-tourist in Uptown was my sister Ellen Heaney, who has worked at the library for 38 years.
 We ate at the Belmont Bakery and Bistro, a good tea shop in the grandmotherly style.
 The area is well set up for seniors, with transit, recreation, shops and cafes.
-New Westminster has the highest concentration of rental dwellings in Metro Vancouver — 46 per cent of the housing stock, compared with about 25 per cent in neighbourhing Coquitlam, Richmond and Surrey.
+New Westminster has the highest concentration of rental dwellings in Metro Vancouver — 46 per cent of the housing stock [from the federal census, 2011), compared with about 25 per cent in neighbourhing Coquitlam, Richmond and Surrey.

 In my sister’s time, Woodward’s has closed, to be replaced by the Royal City Centre, which has shrunk from two retail floors to one.
 Another off-street shopping centre nearby, the Westminster Mall, opened as all-retail but has been substantially converted to office use.
 A small arcade off Sixth Street has also closed.
 Street-facing retail businesses, meanwhile, seem to do reasonably well in a busy pedestrian environment; there is spatial voodoo at work here, but I’m not enough of a planner to understand it.